markcoatsworth/readthedocs/docs/man-pages/condor_submit.rst

     **vm\_memory** is specified, then the value specified for **vm\_memory** defines **request\_memory**.
 If neither
-    **request\_memory** nor **vm\_memory** is specified, the value is set by the configuration variable ``JOB_DEFAULT_REQUESTMEMORY`` .
-    The actual amount of memory used by a job is represented by the job ClassAd attribute ``MemoryUsage``.
+    **request\_memory** nor **vm\_memory** is specified, the value is set by the configuration variable JOB\_DEFAULT\_REQUESTMEMORY .
+The actual amount of memory used by a job is represented by the job ClassAd attribute MemoryUsage.

     For pools that enable dynamic *condor\_startd* provisioning, a dynamic slot will be created with at least this much RAM.